People sniffer: XM-3

 The XM-3 airborne personnel detector was a helicopter mounted personnel detector and the second version of the people sniffers.
 The XM-3 used two independent and identical units that operated in two separate modes.
-In 1970, the XM-3 became the M3 personnel detector; the M3 became standard issue and was employed almost daily in LOH-6, OH-58 and UH-1 helicopters.
+In 1970, the XM-3 became the M3 personnel detector; the M3 became standard issue and was employed almost daily in LOH-6, OH-58, and UH-1 helicopters.

 Effectiveness

 While useful, the detectors had to be used with some caution.
 People sniffers were known to be oversensitive and would often detect civilians or animals excreting bodily waste.
 In 1967 the Army Scientific Advisory Panel sent John D. Baldeschwieler to Vietnam in order to conduct controlled experiments and determine the ability of the people sniffers to detect ammonia.
 The tests showed that the people sniffer responded randomly to ammonia indicators, making it a very subjective instrument.
 Despite this, the ability of the people sniffer to detect other effluents, such as smoke, helped it to remain a valuable tool during the Vietnam War.

-The Viet Cong (VC) and the North Vietnamese Army (NVA) were able to develop effective, low-tech countermeasures to the people sniffers.
+The Viet Cong (VC) and the North Vietnamese Army (NVA) developed effective, low-tech countermeasures to the people sniffers.
 The airborne sniffers soon became recognizable to the VC and NVA and they would attempt to avoid detection by not firing on Operation Snoopy missions.
 (Snoopy's ability to detect smoke meant it could easily locate ground troops firing with small arms, even if under cover and camouflaged.)
 In later Snoopy operations, the detection helicopters were disguised as gunships in order to provoke easily detectable small arms fire.

 Another effective decoy used by the NVA and VC involved hanging buckets of mud with urine in trees and then moving into another area.
 Tactics such as these essentially rendered people sniffers ineffective in jungle terrain, but they remained useful in open areas, such as those found in the Mekong Delta.